 Applying for work and your CV

-If you need to, you can get help in finding a job, looking for a job and drawing up a CV from many different parties.
-You can also find a lot of information about different jobs and employment services through Facebook, Twitter, Instagram and LinkedIn.
+If you need to, you can get help from many different parties in finding a job, applying for a job and drawing up a CV.
+You can also find a lot of information about different jobs and services that promote employment through Facebook, Twitter, Instagram and LinkedIn.

 In Ohjaamo, you can get guidance and counseling in job searches and drawing up a CV if you are under 30 and live in Lahti.
-Visit the Ohjaamo site to see their activities: www.ohjaamolahti.fi, Ohjaamo is located at Kirkkokatu 21 E (inner courtyard), Lahti.
-In mid-March 2021, Ohjaamo will become a part of the municipal employment experiment and the services will then be available at Lahti Palvelutori, on the 2nd floor of Trio shopping centre.
+Visit the Ohjaamo site to see their activities: www.ohjaamolahti.fi.
+In mid-March 2021, Ohjaamo became a part of the Local government pilots on employment and the services are now at Lahti Palvelutori, on the 2nd floor of Trio shopping centre.
 Check the opening hours on the Ohjaamo website.

 At Vauhdittamo you can get guidance and counseling in job searching and writing a CV if you are over 30 years of age and live in Lahti.
 See the activities of Vauhdittamo Lahti at Palvelutori: www.vauhdittamo.fi You can check for the latest opening hours on the Lahti Palvelutori website: https://www.lahti.fi/kaupunki-ja-paatoksenteko/palvelutori/palvelutorin-toimijat/

 The TE-Office offers general guidance and counseling in Lahti Palvelutori on Monday to Friday from 12.15 to 16.00.
 Check the latest information on Lahti Palvelutori internet site: https://www.lahti.fi/kaupunki-ja-paatoksenteko/palvelutori/palvelutorin-toimijat/